Home » Big Island » 101 Best Things to do on the Big Island with Kids

 The best kid-friendly waterfalls on the Big Island include Akaka Falls, Rainbow Falls, and Onomea Waterfalls.

-89. Go Cliff Diving in South Point
+63. Go Cliff Diving in South Point

 If you’re visiting the Big Island with teens who want a real adventure, head to South Point.
 This is the most popular place to go cliff diving on the Big Island.
 Be sure to ask the locals whether or not the conditions are safe before you jump.

-90. Walk Around Hawi
+64. Walk Around Hawi

 While you are driving around the Big Island, be sure to stop in Hawi.
-This is a little town on the North part of the island that is known for it’s artsy vibe.
-It’s part of the Kohala coast and it’s a great spot to walk around to shop and dine.
+This is a little town on the North part of the island that is known for its artsy vibe.
+It’s part of the Kohala coast, and it’s a great spot to walk around to shop and dine.

-91. Look for Petroglyphs
+65. Look for Petroglyphs

 Another cool thing to do on the Big Island with kids is to look for ancient Hawaiian petroglyphs.
 These are rock carvings made hundreds of years ago.